Abandoned & Little-Known Airfields:

 commanding the 1st Wing, by Governor Merriam of California.

-The aerial photo in the directory depicted 7 large hangars adjacent to the runway.
+It depicted 7 large hangars adjacent to the runway.

-It described Hamilton Field as having a 3,500' landing mat running parallel to the hangars,
+The directory described Hamilton Field as having a 3,500' landing mat running parallel to the hangars,

 as well as 2 shorter graded runways.